Can There Be a Silver Lining Around

 Did the former Governor John McGreevy ever think through the consequences of his extramarital behavior?
 Would he have ever risked the shame of having to resign from his exalted position as Governor of NJ if he had thought the matter through?

 Another sad saga involved General David Petraeus who served our country honorably as the Chief Commander of American forces in Iraq and Afghanistan and was later appointed head of the C.I.A.
 Did this highly respected, worldwide and very knowledgeable gentleman consider the possibility that in this high tech era his crossing a marital boundary would be discovered and bring about such personal pain, and devastation to his wife, himself, family and loss to our country (it brought about his resignation from the C.I.A.)?
-I'm sure that he did.
-Unfortunately, his logical brain was pushed aside; it was hijacked by his emotional brain.
-His behavior was not guided by his thinking which surely said to him, "This is morally wrong and there's no way you can keep this a secret."
+I'm sure that he failed to do so.
+Unfortunately, the logical part of his brain was pushed aside; it was hijacked by the emotional part of his brain.
 His behavior was not governed by his thinking, but was governed and blinded by his emotions and ended up devastating so many people, in addition to ruining his own honorable, heroic and patriotic career.
 One man put it to me very simply: "I was not in control of myself."

 Sadly, there are many other highly elected officials who have suffered the same embarrassment, pain, and fate.
 Surely, all of these highly intelligent and accomplished men, very much in the public eye, would have rejected the temptation when they considered the consequences to their wives and themselves should the matter became public.
 But they foolishly convinced themselves that those consequences, the great hurt and great damage, would never take place since they wanted to believe that their behavior would remain a secret forever and never hurt anybody.
 And what happens to those above, happens to those below, and to people in every walk of life, every profession, educational and income level and every ethnic group.